 Suggested Areas for Discussion

 The Joint Plan is a large document.
-Here are some areas to focus the Planning Commissions discussion at the worksession.
+Here are some areas to focus the Planning Commissions discussion at the briefing.
+Another list of areas to review will be created for the joint Planning Commission worksession in April.